nop33/si/src/content/job/senior-tech-policy-specialist/index.md

 title: Senior Tech Policy Specialist
 teaserText: "We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team.
-This role is pivotal in supporting our policy needs, focusing on international frontier AI governance. "
+This role is pivotal in supporting our policy needs, initially focusing on international frontier AI governance."
 textSections:
   - title: "Role summary "
     content: >-